What do IBSC Certified Flight Paramedics Do?

 • Pre-Hospital Trauma Life Support

-Taking (and passing) this exam is a career growth opportunity for any dedicated paramedic.
-It can be a logical next step after you’ve been certified with the NREMT NRP.
+Taking and passing this exam is a career growth opportunity for any dedicated paramedic.
+It can be a logical next step after you’ve been certified as an NREMT Paramedic.

-Once you’re ready, Pocket Prep’s IBSC FP-C® study prep features 500 practice questions and multiple study modes designed to help students pinpoint their weak spots and get practice in where they need it most.
+Once you’re ready, Pocket Prep’s IBSC FP-C® study prep features 1,000 practice questions, multiple quiz modes, and a full-length mock exam to help students pinpoint their weak spots and get practice where they need it most.